- »Michigan Set to Legalize Online Poker

 Online poker sites and casinos cannot deduct free-play and promotions in their entirety from revenues.
 They can, however, claim a 10% deduction during the first three years.
 A further 6% deduction is allowed in the fourth year.
 This allows operators to attract customers with welcome bonus and similar in the early stages.

 The Michigan lawmakers suggest an 8.4% tax for online sports betting and daily fantasy sports.
-Up to three live casino licenses will be granted and these venue will be hit with an additional 1.25% municipal tax.
+Up to three live casino licenses will be granted and these venues will be hit with an additional 1.25% municipal tax.

 The Five States Where Legalized Online Poker Exists